bcahn7/STAT545-hw-Kozik-Pavel/hw04/hw4.md

 names(S.Korea)[names(S.Korea) == "lifeExp"] <- "S.lifeExp"
 ```

 For both data sets we also renamed the variable "lifeExp" so that the only variable the two data sets shared, and could be joined on, is "year".
-Let us committ this join.
+Let us commit this join.

 ``` r
 N.S.Korea <- left_join(N.Korea, S.Korea)